syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ## Active color

 It represents the color applied to the active track, thumb, overlay, and inactive divisors.
-The `active` side of the range slider is between the left and right thumbs.
+The `active` side of the range slider is between the start and end thumbs.

 {% tabs %}
 {% highlight Dart %}